 Any UNT Dallas employee who experiences, observes, or becomes aware of discrimination, sexual harassment, and/or related retaliation must promptly report the incident(s) unless they are a licensed health care provider or a licensed counselor acting in this capacity as part of their official employment.
 Students and non-affiliated members of the public are encouraged to report incidents, but not required.
-Please direct questions to the Office of Equal Opportunity at HRS.EO@untsystem.edu or call (972) 338-1125 or 214-571-2427.
+Please direct questions to EO at hRS.EO@untsystem.edu or call (972) 338-1125 or 214-571-2427.